maxreiss123/GeneExpressionProgramming.jl/docs/src/index.md

 **Tensor Regression**: Native support for vector and matrix data through integration with Flux.jl, enabling discovery of relationships involving geometric and tensor quantities.

-**Scientific Rigor**: Developed by researchers for researchers, with features specifically designed for scientific computing and discovery.
+**Scientific Rigor**: Developed with features specifically designed for scientific computing and discovery.

 ### Performance Benefits